Driven by delta variant, COVID-19 surges across Africa

 South Africa is leading the new surge in Africa, where case numbers are doubling every three weeks, according to the World Health Organization.

-“The speed and scale of Africa’s third wave is like nothing we’ve seen before,” said Dr. Matshidiso Moeti, WHO’s regional director for Africa.

 The delta variant, reported in 16 African countries, has become dominant in South Africa, which accounts for more than half of Africa’s new cases.
-It was detected in 97% of samples sequenced in Uganda and in 79% of samples sequenced in Congo, said WHO.
+It was detected in 97% of samples sequenced in Uganda and in 79% of samples sequenced in Congo, said the WHO.

 “The rampant spread of more contagious variants pushes the threat to Africa up to a whole new level,” Moeti said in a statement.
 “More transmission means more serious illness and more deaths, so everyone must act now and boost prevention measures to stop an emergency becoming a tragedy.”